Table of Contents:

-Apertis aims to accomplish the following goals:
+Apertis aims to accomplish the following goals with it’s licensing:

 - Ensure that all the software shipped in Apertis is open source or at least freely distributable, so that downstreams are entitled to use, modify and redistribute work derived from our deliverables.